joelcnz/RockDash/README.md

 Return/Enter - In level completion, move onto next level (loops if you were on last level)

 Trouble shooting:
+To start game: Enter in eg. 'dub -- Joel 1' - name and start level.
+It loops around, so you can still complete all the levels - even if you don't start on level 1.
 When placing the start position (S), only have one, and save and load when you put it down.
 When restarting a level, if there's something wrong, restart it again.
+To add a comment to your score, edit halloffame.txt